PierceNg/TF-Login/README.md

 # Nov 2019

-This is a feature branch off ```pharo7``` to implement strong password hashing algorithms such as PBKDF2-HMAC-SHA256.
+This is a feature branch off ```pharo7``` to implement strong password hashing algorithms such as PBKDF2-HMAC-SHA1.

-Currently implemented PBKDF2-HMAC-SHA1 in image, without FFI, as the default password hashing algorithm.
-PBKDF2-HMAC-SHA256 is left unimplemented.

 ----